scheldejonas/fullStackJsFall2017/Period 1/exam-preparation/README.md

 - JavaScripts Prototype

 Prototype is a property on a function.
-Every function has by default the empty 'prototype' property.
+Every function has by default the empty ``prototype`` property.

 Also, just to inform, there is a property in some browsers: Firefox, Safari and Chrome have a pseudo property called ```__proto__```.
 We will properly never use it, but it is there as an alternativ to the pure javascript prototype property.